-At the fall 2011 CJIS APB meeting, the APB recommended, and then-FBI Director Robert Mueller III approved, changing the definition of rape.
+At its fall meeting in 2011, the CJIS APB approved changing the definition of rape.
 Since 1929, in the SRS, forcible rape had been defined as "the carnal knowledge of a female forcibly and against her will," (UCR Handbook, 2004, p.
 19).
 Beginning with the 2013 data collection, the SRS definition for the violent crime of rape was modified to: